semantic-flow/sflo/documentation/mesh-resource.node-component.md

 ## Overview

 **Node components** are mesh resources that support and define the mesh structure.
-Unlike [[mesh nodes|resource.node]] which can contain other mesh nodes, components cannot be extended beyond their own internal structure.
+Unlike [[mesh nodes|mesh-resource.node]] which can contain other mesh nodes, components cannot be extended beyond their own internal structure.

 Components can be physically represented as folders or files, and all files and folders within a component folder are considered to be part of that component.